daan1392/reactor-simulation-workshop/README.md

 > Building the environment may take considerable time because the full ENDF/B-VIII.0 nuclear data library is downloaded at six different temperatures.
 This library is approximately 17 GB in size, so ensure your machine has sufficient storage space available before proceeding.

 3. **Run the Docker Container**
-    Enable graphics linking between your OS and Docker, then run the container:
+    Enable graphics linking between your OS and Docker, make sure that the notebooks are saved to your computer when closing the Docker container and then run the container:
     ```bash
-    docker run -p 8888:8888 reactor-workshop
+    docker run -p 8888:8888 -v reactor-workshop-data:/home/ulb reactor-workshop
     ```
     <details>
     <summary><b>Already build the docker environment and just want to run the Docker container?</b></summary>